maitchison/RTG/README.md

-# RTG
+# Rescue the General

-Rescue the General Game
+A mixed Multi-Agent Reinforcment Learning Environment for Gym